Centre for Forensic Neuroscience

 What a Polygraph Examination Cannot Do

-It cannot replace safeguarding procedures.
+It cannot replace formal statutory safeguarding procedures.

 Trust and Professional Standards

-• Qualified Polygraph Examiner
+• Chartered Investigative Psychologist & Polygraph Examiner

 • Member of the American Polygraph Association (APA)

-• Professional Written Report
+• Objective Written Report with Structured Confidence Bands

 Frequently Asked Questions